CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 What effect does calling the `alert` function have?

-- It shows a modal pop-up box.
+- It shows a modal pop-up box with phrase `"Hello world!"`.

 Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`.